Visas and Immigration

 Students from EU Member States in possession of the European Health Insurance Card (EHIC) are entitled to public health services in Ireland.
 The EHIC card is available from the health authorities in your home country.
 For further information and information on your entitlements to healthcare while in Ireland, please see the European Health Insurance Card website.

-Health insurance must be purchased from within Ireland after the first year - this requirement is applicable to any student renewing their IRP card.
+Health insurance must be purchased from an Irish provider after the first year - this requirement is applicable to any student renewing their IRP card.
+Please refer to the above section ‘Students from outside the EU/ EEA' for details on a Vhi policy which meets these requirements.